axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-09-006-the-fiat-system-has-been-good.markdown

     alt=''>
   </div>

- <p>In <span class="_paradigm">Radical</span> speak, a company is people who come together to build something bigger than themselves.</p>
+ <p>In <span class="_paradigm">Radical</span> speak, a company is people who come together to build something bigger than themselves.
+Businesses are dictatorships with their only reason-for-being is to make money for a few people called the owners.</p>
  <p>The word &ldquo;company&rdquo; comes from the Latin <em>co-</em>, meaning &lsquo;together&rsquo;, and <em>pan-</em>, meaning &lsquo;bread.&rsquo; In other words, people who break bread together.
 We distinguish companies from businesses.</p>
- <p>Businesses are dictatorships with their only reason-for-being is to make money for a few people called the owners.</p>

   <div class='_center'>
    <table class='_h2table'>
     <tr>